 Students who successfully complete this course will be able to:

-- Engage in reflection on professional practice as a key to professional growth
+- Reflect on professional practice and integrate this into a plan for professional growth

-- Approach learning as both an individual and a social process
+- Approach learning as both individual and social process

-- Understand that one's own beliefs and values are shaped by personal and cultural life experiences
+- Understand that one's own beliefs and values are shaped by personal and cultural experiences

-- Discuss how classroom learning involves a variety of relationships: student to student, student to teacher, student to the curriculum, and teacher to the curriculum
+- Discuss how classroom learning involves a variety of relationships: student to student, student to teacher, student to curriculum, and teacher to curriculum

-Ultimately, students will understand effective teaching as an expression of self (good teachers are what they teach).
+Ultimately, students will come to understand effective teaching as an expression of self; i.e. good teachers are what they teach.

 Grading System: Letters